 Stock Car championship regular since 2014

 One more change of the team followed in 2017 when Bia moved to Full Time Academy to drive the #3 Chevrolet Cruze.
 She ended a season 29th in the points.
-In 2018, Bia will race in Ipiranga Racing's #3 Chevrolet.
+In 2018, Bia raced with Ipiranga Racing's #3 Chevrolet.